Categories of Fractions Revisited: Categories of fractions

-The goal of this section is to establish that equivalence classes of roofs form a category under the appropriate composition operation, and that this category is the localization of $\mathcal{C}$ with respect to $\mathcal{W}$.
+The goal of this section is to establish that equivalence classes of roofs form a category under the appropriate composition operation, and that this category is the localization $\mathcal{C}[\mathcal{W}^{-1}]$.
 This will be done in a sequence of small steps.
-The first is to show that turning any ``right fraction'' $fw^{-1}$ into a left fraction roof $w'^{-1}f'$ is unique up to equivalence, which will let us define composition of equivalence classes of roofs later on.
+Intuitively, the first step is to show that the roof $(f',w')$ one obtains from using~\ref{L1} to turn a formal right fraction $fw^{-1}$ into a formal left fraction $w'^{-1}f'$ is unique up to equivalence.
+This will let us define composition of equivalence classes of roofs later on.